canismarko/operando-secondary-particle-kinetics/data-repo-readme.md

 each of which contain data in raw binary format (``.mpr`` file) and exported text format (``.mpt`` file), exported using BioLogic's EC-Lab software.

+# µ-XRD Data

+Operando micro-focused powder X-ray diffraction mapping (µ-XRD) data are in a zip archive in the ``uxrd`` folder, organized by particle.

+For each particle (1-3), there is an HDF5 file with the processed 1D diffraction patterns for all mapping positions at each state of charge (e.g. ``Particle1/SOC44.h5``).
+These files contain the reduced 1D diffraction patterns, but not the 2D area detector patterns.

+The folder *Echem* contains the potential and time arrays from the galvanostat during the experiment.
+All particles were measured concurrently and so there is only one set of electrochemistry data for all 3 particles.

+The folder *summed-data* contains the overall diffraction pattern for each particle at each state of charge.
+These were the data used for whole-pattern fitting using Topas.

+Additionally, there are two jupyter notebooks, ``paper-figs.ipynb`` and ``Data_Analysis.ipynb`` that were used for generating µ-XRD figures for the paper and preparing the data for whole pattern fitting, respectively.